paper supplementary material

 Text Prompt

-A panda playing on a swing set beach view A boy running on beautiful wildflowers
+A panda playing on a swing set beach view lightning and storm

 Random Seed=0